Spyderisk/Access-Tool/README.md

 One day, we plan to write a parser for Access application and processes it so it can be run using open source tools on Linux.
-We are not there yet, but this is an excellent first step.

 Kraken is [licensed under generous terms](./LICENSE.md).